 You probably already knew that the show changes every week, as we adapt new stories and audience members vote on their favorites.
 But did you ALSO know that we divide the show into “Rounds” with special themes, in order to keep the show fresh and exciting for you?

-That’s Weird, Grandma: Revenge of the Winter Matinees
+That’s Weird, Grandma: Rise of the Rock Spectacular

 March 5 – 27, Sundays at 2 pm & Mondays at 8 pm